-Criteria JORC Code explanation Commentary applied.
-Samples were composited to 1m intervals prior to estimation.
+Criteria JORC Code explanation Commentary Resource and Ore Reserve estimation procedure(s) and classifications applied.
+Whether sample compositing has been applied. and grade continuity appropriate for a Mineral Resource estimation.Samples were composited to 1m intervals prior to estimation.
 Orientation of data in relation to geological structure Whether the orientation of sampling achieves unbiased sampling of possible structures and the extent to which this is known, considering the deposit type.
 If the relationship between the drilling orientation and the orientation of key mineralised structures is considered to have introduced a sampling bias, this should be assessed and reported if material.
-Mineralisation is sub-horizontal, therefore holes were drilled vertically.
+Mineralisation at the Nxuu Deposit is sub-horizontal, therefore holes were drilled vertically.
+Mineralisation at the Kihabe Deposit is sub vertical.
+Holes were drilled at minus 60°, at 150° or 330° Azimuth.
 The drill holes may not necessarily be perpendicular to the orientation of the intersected mineralisation.
 Reported intersections are down-hole intervals and are generally representative of true widths.
 Sample security The measures taken to ensure sample security.
 Samples were taken by vehicle on the day of collection to MTB's permanent field camp and stored there until transported by MTB personnel to Maun from where they were transported via regular courier service to laboratories in South Africa.
-Audits or reviews The results of any audits or reviews of sampling techniques and data.
+Audits or reviews • The results of any audits or reviews of sampling techniques and data.
 MTB's exploration geologists continually reviewed sampling and logging methods on site throughout the drilling programs.